noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 It consists of three main steps:

  - identifying portions of the genome that do not code for proteins
- - identifying elements on the genome, a process called gene prediction, and
+ - identifying portions on the genome that may code for protiens, a process called gene prediction
- - attaching biological information to these elements.
+ - attaching biological information to both these elements.

+# Analysis Strategy
+{:.no_toc}

+The goal of this tutorial is downstream analysis to a genome assembly by identifying genome elements by gene prediction.
+Following that step, attaching fucntional gene identies to the gene prediction using multiple tools and databases.

 # Agenda
 {:.no_toc}

 > ### Agenda
 >